top of page

 • Provide proof of a valid California driver license

-• Possess your own reliable transportation to regional and city parks in Oakland and Berkeley
+• Possess your own reliable transportation to regional and city parks in Oakland and Berkeley or Cupertino

 • Submit a relevant cover letter specific to the position and company